 Chief Technology Officer

-Lonnie Chrisman, PhD, is Lumina's Chief Technical Officer, where he heads engineering and development of Analytica®.
-He has authored dozens refereed publications in the areas of machine learning, Artificial Intelligence planning, robotics, probabilistic inference, Bayesian networks, and computational biology.
-He was was in eighth grade when he had his first paid programming job, and built his own personal computer in 1977.
-He was awarded the Alton B. Zerby award "Most outstanding Electrical Engineering Student in the USA", 1987.
-He has a PhD in Artificial Intelligence and Computer Science from Carnegie Mellon University; and a BS in Electrical Engineering from University of California at Berkeley.
-Lonnie used Analytica for seismic structural analysis of an extension that he built to his own home where he lives with his wife and four daughters: So, he really trusts Analytica calculations!
+Lonnie Chrisman, PhD, Lumina's Chief Technical Officer, heads engineering and development of Analytica®.
+He has authored dozens of refereed publications in the areas of machine learning, Artificial Intelligence planning, robotics, probabilistic inference, Bayesian networks, and computational biology.
+In 1977, when he was in the eighth grade, he had his first paid programming job and built his own personal computer.
+In 1987, he was awarded the Alton B. Zerby award, "Most outstanding Electrical Engineering Student in the USA".
+He has a PhD in Artificial Intelligence and Computer Science from Carnegie Mellon University and a BS in Electrical Engineering from University of California at Berkeley.
+Lonnie really trusts Analytica calculations - he used Analytica for seismic structural analysis of an extension that he built onto his own home where he lives with his wife and four daughters.

-Karen Lee, MS, is an Associate Analyst and sometimes Graphic Designer.
-She is a recent graduate with an M.S. in Management Science (Operational Research) from the London School of Economics and a B.S. in Decision Science from Carnegie Mellon University.
-Prior to joining Lumina, Karen has worked as a research assistant evaluating public perception of and elasticity to potential transportation policies in Pennsylvania, winning a prize for Outstanding Policy Analysis Project.
-She also recently completed a short stint as a graphic designer at Designworks in San Jose.
-Outside of modelling, Karen has a wide variety of interests and boasts a Bacon number of 4, reads at an average rate of 5.56 books per month, and hits people with sticks 3 times a week at San Jose Kendo Dojo.
+Karen Lee, MS, is an Associate Analyst and sometime Graphic Designer.
+She holds a M.S. in Management Science (Operational Research) from the London School of Economics and a B.S. in Decision Science from Carnegie Mellon University.
+Karen worked as a research assistant evaluating public perception of, and elasticity to, potential transportation policies in Pennsylvania, winning a prize for Outstanding Policy Analysis Project.
+She also completed a short stint as a graphic designer at Designworks in San Jose.
+An avid analytics modeler, Karen has a wide variety of interests and boasts a Bacon number of 4, reads at an average rate of 5.56 books per month, and hits people with sticks 3 times a week at San Jose Kendo Dojo.

 Customer Service & Marketing Strategy